mwcproject/docs/guides/receive_file_qt-wallet.md

 ## Receive via Files using a GUI MWC Wallet

- First let's lay out the overall procedure, a Detailed description with Images is below.
+ First let's lay out the overall procedure, more detailed instructions with screenshots are below:

  1) Receive the Transactionfile and generate a respone
  2) Upload the Response to the Exchange or Sender